iGardening Logo Large Transparent Background

 • Sunlight: Abelia x grandiflora thrives in full sun to partial shade.
 While more sun encourages better flowering, the plant can tolerate some shade.
 In hotter climates, providing afternoon shade can help prevent leaf scorching.

-• Temperature Tolerance: Abelia x grandiflora is relatively hardy, tolerating temperatures down to approximately -10°C (14°F).
+• Temperature Tolerance: Abelia x grandiflora is relatively hardy, tolerating temperatures to approximately -10°C (14°F).
 Protect it in severe winters for added security.

 Planting Abelia x grandiflora

 Planting Abelia x grandiflora correctly is crucial for its healthy establishment and growth.
-Here are steps to follow:
+Here are the steps to follow:

 1. Site Selection: Choose a spot with adequate sunlight and well-drained soil.
 Ensure sufficient space for the plant to spread, as it can reach a height and width of 1.5 to 3 metres (5 to 10 feet).